-Now that you’ve had Mirena placed, you know that you have more than 99% effective birth control.
-As your healthcare provider may have told you, your periods may change with Mirena.
+Now that you’ve had Mirena placed, you may notice some changes to your period.
 Here’s some information about what you may be able to expect.

 As your body adjusts to Mirena

 When you start Mirena, it’s important to pay close attention to your body and the changes it may go through.